Vicky Pattison

 Victoria Pattison-Ramadan (born 16 November 1987) is a British television personality, media personality, radio presenter and author.
 She is best known for appearing in the MTV shows Geordie Shore from 2011 until 2014, Ex on the Beach in 2014 and 2015 and her own show, Judge Geordie, in 2015.

 Pattison won the fifteenth series of I'm a Celebrity...Get Me Out of Here! in December 2015 and became a permanent member on the panel of the ITV daytime chat show Loose Women in January 2016.
 She was also a team captain on the Channel 5 panel show It's Not Me, It's You and co-presented I'm a Celebrity: Extra Camp in 2016.
-She is partnered with Kai Widdrington in the twenty-third series of Strictly Come Dancing (2025).
+She was partnered with Kai Widdrington in the twenty-third series of Strictly Come Dancing (2025).

 Early life

 Before Geordie Shore, Pattison enjoyed drama in school.
 She had various jobs, including working on the door of some of Newcastle's nightclubs and in telesales.
 She has a degree in drama from Liverpool John Moores University.